chec/commerce.js/docs/01_Products.md

     <p>Refer to the full response for listing products <a href="/docs/api/?shell#products">here</a>.</p>
 </div>

-Once you've got your product data you can populate your product listing view.
+Once you've got your product data, you can populate your product listing view.
 The response here will include everything you need to build this view, such as metadata, assets, variants and options, conditionals, and prices.

 ---